-When children are very young they notice the little things — the snail slowly making its way across the sidewalk, the daisies pushing up through the barely green grass, the toothless smile of an elderly man begging for money on the street.
+When children are very young they notice the little things — the snail slowly making its way across the sidewalk, the daisies pushing up through the barely green grass, the toothless smile of a man begging for money on the street.

 Little children notice the good and the beautiful.
 But as they grow, they become more aware of the darkness in the world, the concerns of grown ups, the problems and evils all around them.
 As parents, we can make it our mission to keep pointing out beauty and goodness.
-There may be wars and sickness and natural disasters, but the sunrise and sunset never disappoints, and there are kind and courageous people to inspire us, and so many places to witness the goodness of God.
+There may be wars and sickness and natural disasters, but the sunrise and sunset never disappoint, and there are kind and courageous people everywhere, and so many places to witness the goodness of God.

 Hope is a virtue to cultivate

 Just like faith and love, hope must be cultivated.
 It begins in childhood.
 Hope rests in part on the belief that nothing is impossible for God, and the victory is already won, no matter how messy things can be on this side of the veil.
 As you cultivate the virtue of hope in yourself as a parent, your kids will see it in what you say and do.
 And be sure to turn to Scripture to reflect on some of the edifying passages that call us to hope.
 One that comes to mind that is so helpful for our times is this promise from Jeremiah 29:1 —